The average salary for an Optometrist is $107,511.

-Job Description for Optometrist
+Job Satisfaction for Optometrist

 Popular Employer Salaries for Optometrist

-Popular Skills for Optometrist
+What Are Popular Skills for Optometrists?

-What is the Pay by Experience Level for Optometrist
+What is the Pay by Experience Level for Optometrists?

 Pay Difference by Location